milon/milon.github.io/source/_posts/atom-editor-for-software-development-03.md

 In this episode I am going to talk about some basic package of atom.
 I told you earlier that atom is a text editor and it is not as feature rich as other IDEs like PhpStorm or Netbeans.
 But you could give it additional functionality with various packages.

 First I am talking about a package that will give a nice look to your editor.
 The package is called [file-icons](https://atom.io/packages/file-icons).
 A number of icons and colors are provided by default for a range of common file types.
 If you have file that you would like custom icons for you can easily add this yourself.
-You can install it with this command- `apm install file-icon` or from settings menu's install tab.
+You can install it with this command- `apm install file-icons` or from settings menu's install tab.

 ![File Icons](/images/posts/file-icon.png)